monta-app/static/gdpr.md

  - [Bugsnag](https://bugsnag.com/) is provider of crash reports for Backend
  - [Firebase - Google](https://firebase.google.com/) is provider of analytics for Iphone and Android
  - [Google Analytics](https://analytics.google.com/) is provider of analytics for website
+ - Services providers selling subscriptions, will get access to required user data such as (Name, address, phone and email) when a subscription is pending or active

 ### Data retention, backup